-In the rare case that a student transfers in a course with Professional Development II content nearly identical to that of STSS -496# (number to be assigned each semester) course specifically titled PD2 Tech Issues and Solutions, they may furnish a syllabus of the transfer course and a completed copy of Rensselaer's Transfer Credit Approval form to the Associate Dean of Engineering to apply for approval.
+In the rare case that a student transfers in a course with Professional Development II content nearly identical to that in STSS -4100 PD II Tech Issues and Solutions, they may furnish a syllabus of the transfer course and a completed copy of Rensselaer's Transfer Credit Approval form to the Associate Dean of Engineering (JEC 3018) to apply for approval.
 Note that some courses in the Study Abroad program automatically satisfy the PD II requirement, as indicated in the transfer equivalency guide.

-The School of Humanities, Arts, and Social Sciences (HASS) Associate Dean of Academic Affairs is: Mike Kalsher (kalshm@rpi.edu, Sage 4302)
+The School of Humanities, Arts, and Social Sciences (HASS) Associate Dean for Academic Affairs is: Brett Fajen (fajenb@rpi.edu, Sage 4302)